Molfsee

 Molfsee is a municipality in the district of Rendsburg-Eckernförde, in Schleswig-Holstein, Germany.
 It is situated on the river Eider, approx. 1 km southwest of Kiel.

-Molfsee is the seat of the Amt ("collective municipality") Molfsee.
+Molfsee was the seat of the former Amt ("collective municipality") Molfsee.

 In popular culture, Molfsee is also a song by electro-artist Ulrich Schnauss, along with Blumenthal.

 Molfsee is known for its huge Open Air Museum called "Schleswig-Holsteinisches Freilichtmuseum" which opened in 1965.
 Over 70 regional historical houses can be visited.
 There are some attractions like a heritage railway and historical employed persons, for example smiths, basketmakers, potters and weavers.
 During the year there are special market places.

+Protests that started in Molfsee in 2008 lead to Germany not being widely photographed on Google Street View until 2023.